Your Charges & Billing Information

 A cancellation occurs when a student decides not to attend classes for a term prior to the first day of classes for that term and the student is fully refunded.
 A withdrawal happens beginning the first day of class and a refund is based on a percentage of days participated in the term.

-Contact your advisor or program director for more information on how to initiate a withdrawal.
+Contact your advisor, program director, or click here for more information on how to initiate a withdrawal.

 In order to avoid transcript and registration holds, your account must remain current.